jamesrharwood/thesis/chapters/appendix/deficiencies.md

 > "A qualitative evidence synthesis.
 What's that?
 Is that like a review?" {{< var pilot.participants.PPT-CW >}}

-#TODO decide whether to move to component related to reassurance?

 When reading a list of guidelines for different study types on the home page, one participant explained how not understanding terms like "cohort study" led her to feel anxious and worried.

 > "Actually, I feel a little anxious because I'm not sure whether it shows that I am not good at something or I am ignorant or something.
 So when I saw all of these and, like half of them, I didn't know.
 I may feel anxious and maybe, like, lose confidence sometimes." {{< var pilot.participants.PPT-YD >}}